noaa-afsc/wcUtils/README.md

 The aim of `wcUtils` is to make your life as an analyst of Wildlife Computers data a wee bit easier.
 You do need a rudimentary understanding of R and the package does require the R package 'reshape' (available on CRAN).
 At this point, the purpose of 'wcUtils' is to make your life easier, not to do the analysis for you.
 As such, the tools focus more on manipulation of data and less on analysis.

+See the Downloads pull-down menu above for source build (.tar.gz) and for a windows binary (.zip)

 ## Melting Histos Data

 'MeltHistos':